Orange County DUI Lawyer

 There is a 10-day time frame required to attend a DMV hearing.
 In the event the driver does not appear or communicate with the DMV, the driver’s license is then suspended within 30 days.
 Driving on a suspended license is a crime which is charged separately.
-If you need help, speak with our attorneys.
+If you need help, speak with our Orange County DUI attorneys.

-DUI Criminal and Administrative Penalties
+California DUI Criminal and Administrative Penalties

 A DUI arrest without injury or accidents involved will most likely result in misdemeanor charges under Vehicle Code 23152(a) and Vehicle Code 23152(b).
 If you have been convicted of DUI three times within ten years, you may face felony charges even if no one was injured.

-Possible DUI Defenses
+Possible DUI Defenses in California